nicolaiort/nicolaiort/README.md

 ### About me
 I'm the Co-Founder of [@ODIT.Services](https://odit.services) - a software agency focusing on cutting-edge technologies in webdevelopment.<br>
-I'm also currently studying computer sciences (Batchelor of science) at the "Technische Hochschule Nürnberg" alongside my apprenticeship at DATEV.
+I'm also currently studying computer sciences (Bachelor of science) at the "Technische Hochschule Nürnberg" alongside my apprenticeship at DATEV.

 ### Socials